By Harry Pinchot (PCRI Helpline Staff Member) and Stephen B. Strum, MD

 T4a indicates a DRE exam with tumor invading the bladder neck, external sphincter or rectum.
 Figure 8 indicates a CS of T4a.

-T4b indicates clinical findings of invasion into the levator ani muscles or a tumor that is fixed to the pelvis.
+T4b indicates clinical findings of invasion into the levator ani muscles (broad thin muscle on either side of the pelvis) or a tumor that is fixed to the pelvis.
 Figure 9 is an example of T4b disease.

 The clinical stage or CS is used in the Partin Tables for overall risk assessment, and in the Bluestein algorithm for determining risk of lymph node involvement.